ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 ![Determinism Violation](./img/L12%20Determinism%20Violation.png)

-If `R` delivers messages in one order on one run, but in a different order on the next run, then this is a violation of determinism.
+If process `R` delivers a set of messages in one order on its first run, but in a different order on the second run, then this is a violation of determinism.
+I.E. The system is inherently unreliable because its behaviour is now indeterminate

 > ***Totally-Ordered Delivery***
-> This is a property that relates to a single run of a system
+> The property that describes consistent system behaviour over a single run
 >
 > ***Determinism***
-> This is a property that relates to multiple runs of the same system
+> The property that describes consistent system behaviour over a multiple runs

 BTW, any property relating to system behaviour across multiple runs is known as a ***hyperproperty***.